brichardzafy/sylius-systempay-plugin/README.md

       "autoload": {
         "psr-4": {
             ...,
-            "Sylius\\SystempayPlugin\\": "src/Plugin/sylius-systempay-plugin/src/"
+            "Sylius\\SystempayPlugin\\": "src/Plugins/sylius-systempay-plugin/src/"
         }
       },
     ```

 To enable support for these configurations in the project

+2. Set `Plugins` in the `config/services.yaml` file to exclude

-2. Run :
+3. Run :

       ```bash
       composer update
       ```

-3. Now, copy the translation form that you can see here
+4. Now, copy the translation form that you can see here
       ```bash
        src/Plugin/sylius-systempay-plugin/src/Resources/translations/systempay.admin.form.*.yaml
       ```
-4. In the `routes/sylius_shop.yaml` file, put it this way to override the complete action :
+5. In the `routes/sylius_shop.yaml` file, put it this way to override the complete action :
       ```yaml
         sylius_systempay:
           resource: "@SyliusSystempayPlugin/Resources/config/shop_routing.yaml"